 The writing minor is an 18-credit (6 course sequence), with particular requirements in different areas.
 Students pursuing the minor choose one of three tracks–Writing for Professions, Creative Writing, or Theories and Practices of Writing.

 Students are required to take at least one course in each track.
-For the remaining 9 credits (or 3 classes), students will focus on one track of their choosing.
+For the remaining 9 credits (or 3 classes), students can choose which writing courses to take.
 Please see the attached advisement sheet for a list of the courses in each track.

 Requirements for the Minor in Writing